jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/city.rst

 As skills level up by activation, you can use colosseum fights to level up skills.

+Certain pilots are recruited here after a fight.

 * Front Mission 1st: Remake: exp increased

 --------------------